 It is always fascinating to see, how some tourist destinations are more popular among travelers than others.
 Some countries, like Thailand and India are on tourist’s maps for ages, but some tourist destinations are relatively new to the list.
-One of these countries is for sure Sri Lanka.
-Si Lanka was erased from travel maps due to its civil war almost overnight, but luckily the war ended few years ago and without damaging its tourist attractions.
+One of these countries is also Sri Lanka.
+Sri Lanka was erased from travel maps due to its civil war almost overnight, but luckily the war ended and Sri Lanka tourist attractions stayed untouched.
 Nowadays Sri Lanka is becoming more and more popular among travelers and holiday makers.
 No surprise though – Sri Lanka is beautiful in general and has lots of tourist attractions, which you should not skip.

 Best Sri Lanka tourist attractions